davy7125/polyphone/en/development/building-polyphone-for-mac-os-x.md

 Unzip the libraries and place the directory :file:`macos` just next to the directory :file:`sources`.

 Open the file :file:`polyphone.pro` with :program:`Qt Creator`.
-Build the project, a bundle :file:`polyphone.app` should appear in the directory :file:`lib_mac`.
+Build the project, a bundle :file:`polyphone.app` should appear in the directory :file:`macos`.

-If the SDK path cannot be resolved, try modifying this variable in file :file:`polyphone.pro` for matching your SDK version (linked to the XCode version):
+If the SDK path cannot be resolved, try modifying this variable in file :file:`polyphone.pro` for matching your SDK version (linked to the Xcode version):
 ```
 QMAKE_MAC_SDK = macosx10.15
 ```